 Sugars - I used a mix of coconut palm sugar (brown sugar made from coconuts), and organic cane sugar (organic cane sugar doesn't have bone char like regular cane sugar does.)

 Aquafaba - the liquid straight out of a can of unsalted chickpeas.
-Or use flaxseed eggs - 2 tbsp of ground flaxseed stirred into 5 tbsp of water.
+Or use flaxseed eggs - 2 tablespoon of ground flaxseed stirred into 5 tablespoon of water.
 Unsweetened apple sauce works fine too, just use ⅓ cup.

 Cocoa Powder - I use dutch processed cocoa, Valhrona is my favorite.
 But regular unsweetened cocoa or cacao powder is fine, it just won't have as intense a chocolate flavor.

 Flour - To make these gluten-free, I used GF flour.